crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 ## Guiding Principles

 Our users are the stakeholders on how we make decisions.
 There are two types of users for managed resources:
-* Input Users: Users who configure/create/manage the resource.
-Crossplane Claim Controller, Cluster Admin are a few examples of this type.
-We want our `Spec` to be sole place for them to configure everything about the resource.
+* Input Users: Users who configure/create/manage the resource. `Crossplane Claim` Controller, `Cluster Admin` are a few examples of this type.
+We want our `Spec` to be the source of truth for them to configure everything about the resource.
 * Output Users: Users who refer to/query/use/extract information from the managed resource.
 We want them to be able to perform all read-only operations on the given resource as if they have the cloud provider's API available.
 This can include configurations and metadata information about the resource.
-We also want them to access only `Status` sub-resource of the managed resource because this is where the most up-to-date information about the resource is stored and we are able to limit RBAC of these users to access only `Status`.

 ### Naming Conventions

 There are two naming decisions here to make:
-* Managed resource CR name
+* Managed resource's Custom Resource (CR) name
 * Identifier string of the external resource in the cloud provider.

 _Name_ in this context means the identifier string for the resource in its environment.
 CR name is the identifier